 By storing their hair follicular units in cryopreservation, those follicles will be available to create new hair follicle cells once the technology is working.

 Thus far, the company has announced “upcoming” procurement centers in several states across the United States, and numerous countries around the world.

-Hair cloning as a strategy to cure hair loss may have potential, but it’s likely years from being ready for the world.
+Hair cloning as a strategy to cure hair loss may have potential, but it’s likely decades from being ready for the world.